sand1234560/discord-nut-counter-bot/README.md

 Discord bot for you to keep track of how many times you ejaculate in a day.

-<b>You can only log 11 times before the bot fucking dies.
-(No one should ever do it more than 11 times a day)</b>
+<b>You can only log 11 times before the bot fucking dies.</b>

+This guide is mainly aimed towards Ubuntu and Arch Linux, might do Windows someday.

 <h2>How 2 use the bot</h2>